collocations.org

 Her question was met with an uneasy silence.

-(= as a sign of respect for the dead, etc.) A minute''s silence for the victims will be observed.
+observe (= as a sign of respect for the dead, etc.)

-SILENCE + VERB
+silence + VERB

 A sudden silence fell over the room.